tls-attestation/exported-attestation/draft-fossati-tls-exported-attestation.md

 RFC8446}}, endpoints that do not recognize the cmw_attestation extension in a CertificateRequest or ClientCertificateRequest MUST ignore it and continue processing the message as if the extension were absent.

-## Usage in Post-Handshake Authentication
+## Usage in Exported Authenticator-based Post-Handshake Authentication

-The `cmw_attestation` extension is designed to be used exclusively in post-handshake authentication as defined in {{RFC9261}}.
+The `cmw_attestation` extension is designed to be used exclusively in Exported Authenticator-based post-handshake authentication as defined in {{RFC9261}}.
 It allows attestation credentials to be transmitted in the Authenticator's Certificate message only in response to an Authenticator Request.
 This ensures that attestation credentials are provided on demand rather than being included in the initial TLS handshake.

 To maintain a cryptographic binding between the Evidence and the authentication request, the `cmw_attestation` extension MUST be associated with the `certificate_request_context` of the corresponding CertificateRequest or ClientCertificateRequest message (from the Server or Client, respectively).
 This binding ensures that: